tejada7/Java-Certification/OCP.md

 ### Inner classes
 * Static nested class
     * Can be instantiated without an instance of the enclosing class
-    * I cannot access instance variables or methods of the outer class directly, it needs an explicit reference to the outer class.
+    * It cannot access instance variables or methods of the outer class directly, it needs an explicit reference to the outer class.
     * The enclosing class can refer to the static fields and methods of the inner class
 ```java
 package parent;